BIOP/ijp-LaRoMe/README.md

 **Measurement image**: An image in which pixels of an object have all the same value, corresponding to a measurement (Area, Angle, Mean...)

+## Scripting

+You can find a Macro language and a Groovy examples in the scripts folder.

 ## Installation

 You can install LaRoMe via the PTBIOP update site.